1972–73 Denver Rockets season: ABA Draft

-Dispersal Draft
+ABA Dispersal Draft

 Months after the original ABA draft for this year concluded, the ABA held their first ever dispersal draft on July 13, 1972 after it was found out by the ABA itself that neither "The Floridians" nor the Pittsburgh Condors would be able to continue operations either in their original locations or elsewhere in the U.S.A. (or even Canada in the case of "The Floridians").
 Unlike the main draft they did during the months of March and April, this draft would last for only six rounds as a one day deal and would have the nine remaining inaugural ABA teams selecting players that were left over at the time from both "The Floridians" and Pittsburgh Condors franchises (including draft picks from both teams there) and obtain their player rights from there.
 Any players from either franchise that wouldn't be selected during this draft would be placed on waivers and enter free agency afterward.
 Interestingly, only 42 total players were selected by the nine remaining ABA teams at the time of the dispersal draft, meaning everyone else that was available from both teams was considered a free agent to the ABA not long afterward.
 Not only that, but the Rockets were also the only ABA team to select players from only one of the teams involved with the dispersal draft in terms of selectable options, with Denver choosing players from "The Floridians" franchise (ignoring the Pittsburgh Condors' players entirely there), meaning they'll be the only team to not require an ABA Team section for their dispersal draft section.
 With that said, the following players from "The Floridians" franchise were acquired by the Denver Rockets during this dispersal draft.